What is your greatest lesson learned from 2022?

 Does the maturity of a company matter on how ERM is approached (i.e., start-up vs. established control environment)?

 Response: Yes.
 ERM is a matter of resources and focus, as there is no one-size-fits-all approach.
 While start-ups as well as some small and mid-size companies may implement their ERM capabilities differently than large companies, the approach is likely to be less formal and less structured in smaller entities than in larger ones.
-For example, for start-ups and smaller organizations, the oversight structure can be as simple as the executive committee exercising its managerial prerogative to identify and prioritize risks, assign risk owners, analyze gaps, approve action plans and monitor results.
-For larger and more complex organizations, a chief risk officer and/or a risk management executive committee may be needed under the auspices of the executive team.
+For example, for start-ups and smaller organisations, the oversight structure can be as simple as the executive committee exercising its managerial prerogative to identify and prioritise risks, assign risk owners, analyse gaps, approve action plans and monitor results.
+For larger and more complex organisations, a chief risk officer and/or a risk management executive committee may be needed under the auspices of the executive team.